omiaydin1/a-special-study/notes.md

     - - Maintaining notes consistently builds a useful reference

     - - Notes help capture context that might otherwise be lost
+     - Clear notes reduce the need to rely on memory

     - - Writing regularly builds a steady workflow habit